Executive Director | Nate Ames

 He previously served as the co-founder and director of engineering at Apeks Supercritical, a leading manufacturer of CO2 processing equipment.
 Ames started Apeks Supercritical in graduate school and helped grow the business to a national manufacturer.

-Ames also served as the founder and director of the Department of Energy's Nuclear Fabrication Consortium (NFC) and a co-founder of Meetacular LTD, a mobile app development company.
-He founded Zoar Industries, helped launch JKE, and was a research engineer at Swagelok Company.
-Nate also acted as the new technology chairman for the DOE-NE's committee on the future of nuclear energy and was a board member for the INGAA Foundation.
+Ames also served as the founder and director of the Department of Energy's Nuclear Fabrication Consortium (NFC) while working at Edison Welding Institute.
+Prior to his 11 years at EWI, Ames was a research engineer at Swagelok Company supporting the oil and gas industry.
+Nate also acted as the new technology chairman for the DOE-NE's committee on the future of nuclear energy and was a board member for the INGAA Foundation and ALMMII LIFT.

 At Ohio State, Ames strives to use his industry experience to make a positive contribution to the future workforce.